-Keys, wallet, phone, Gent: Our third collaboration with Ferrum Forge Knife Works, the Gent is their classiest, most portable, and most affordable to date.
+Keys, wallet, phone, Gent: Our third collaboration with Ferrum Forge Knife Works, the Gent is the classiest, most portable, and most affordable to date.
 Designed by Ferrum Forge, a two-man operation out of San Diego known for producing small batches of custom knives, it’s an exciting new direction compared with the beefy folders they’ve built their reputation on.
 Made to fit just as well in a pair of blue jeans as a pair of slacks, it’s also small enough that you’ll hardly notice it in your pocket.
 The 3-inch blade, made from premium CPM-S35VN steel, is suitable for anything from opening packages and cutting loose threads off a shirt, to slicing an apple and removing staples.
-Crafted with a 6AL4V titanium frame that’s surrounded by smooth G-10 scales, the handle features a deep-carry pocket clip for tip-up carry on either side.
+Crafted with a 6AL4V titanium frame that’s surrounded by smooth G-10 scales (in three handsome colors), the handle features a deep-carry pocket clip for tip-up carry on either side.

 Measuring 6.6 inches long and weighing just 2.4 ounces, the Gent is a take-anywhere folder that outperforms its small stature.
 Thanks to the caged bearing system—a mechanism used in nearly all of Ferrum Forge’s custom knives—it flips open effortlessly with a press on the flipper tab.
 Once open, the blade won’t close on you: It locks in place by way of the titanium frame lock, a characteristic not found on many gentleman’s folders.
 Like the Crux, the Gent sports a single clean line from the tip to the pommel, which, in combination with the thick blade and lightweight frame, creates superb visual and physical balance that you’ll feel right away when handling the knife.
 And, thanks to your input, we’ve redesigned the pocket clip, too.
 It now supports tip-up deep carry for both righties and lefties.
 Made from stainless steel, it’s polished to a satin finish to match the blade.